 John is a part-time PhD student in the Department of Theology and Religion at Durham University.
 His research compares how ideas about life’s meaning and purpose operate in leadership development programmes run by religious and secular organisations.

 John received Bachelor of Arts degrees in Communication and Interdisciplinary Studies from North Carolina State University and a Master of Theological Studies in Religion, Ethics, and Politics from Harvard Divinity School.
-He also serves on the Board of Directors for the Harvard Alumni Association and on the Parochial Church Council for St. John’s Carrington Church and Community Centre in Nottingham.
+He currently serves on the Board of Directors for the Harvard Alumni Association.